WxOutside/software/README.md

 *Note*: steps for other operating systems are provided in the Raspberry Pi links above

 - Unmount the SD card via disk utility
-  - Take note of the disk number - you'll need that for the commandin the next step
+  - Take note of the disk number - you'll need that for the command in the next step
 - In terminal, run the following command (using the actual file name, and replacing YOURNAME with the path to your downloads directory)
   - Also, replace 'disk3' with the disk number from the previous step